JetBrains/kotlin-web-site/pages/docs/reference/coding-conventions.md

 ## Colon

-There is a space before colon where colon separates type and supertype and there's no space where colon separates instance and type:
+There is a space before then colon when it separates a type and supertype.
+There is no space when the colon separates an instance and type:

 ``` kotlin
 interface Foo<out T : Any> : Bar {